BenderskiyMA/HomeMonitoring/readme.md

 # HomeMonitoring
-This is a Pet project
+This is a Pet project.
-I have this system, written by Java
+I have this system, written by Java.
 Now, I will rewrite it on Python.